Scholars at the Table

 Marcos Dantus, Ph.D., is a scientist, inventor, and entrepreneur who develops ultrafast lasers that capture and control events in trillionths of a second.
 He has published more than 268 research papers, holds 37 patents, has started four companies, and has written a book, with work spanning molecular reactions, biomedical imaging, and remote detection of hazardous materials, supported by NSF, NIH, DARPA, and the U.S. Department of Energy.

-Dantus is a Fellow of the National Academy of Inventors, Optica, and the American Physical Society, and has received MSU’s Technology Transfer Achievement Award and the Ahmed Zewail Award in Ultrafast Science and Technology.
+Dantus is a fellow of the National Academy of Inventors, Optica, and the American Physical Society, and has received MSU’s Technology Transfer Achievement Award and the Ahmed Zewail Award in Ultrafast Science and Technology.

 Table Topic: Imagine shrinking to the size of an atom and watching a reaction from the inside.
 What would surprise you most?